 Healthy smash cake is perfect for those adorable first birthday pictures.
 Whether your MSPI baby is celebrating or if you’re just looking for a sugar free mini cake option, this recipe is for you.
-This dessert is sugar-free, full of whole grains and whole wheat, and packed with fruit.
+This dessert is refined sugar free, full of whole grains and whole wheat, and packed with fruit.

 Let him have dairy-free healthy smash cake!